Lifting tropical intersections: Preliminaries

 \subsection{Toric intersection theory}

 We briefly recall the basics of intersection theory in smooth complete toric varieties.
 As in the previous section, we fix a complete unimodular fan $\Sigma$ in $N_\RR$.
 Let $Y(\Sigma)$ be the associated smooth complete toric variety.
-A codimension $j$ cycle in $Y(\Sigma)$ is a formal sum of codimension $j$ subvarieties, with integer coefficients, and we write $A^j(Y(\Sigma))$ for the Chow group of codimension $j$ cycles modulo rational equivalence.
-Let $X$ be a subvariety of codimension $j$ in $Y(\Sigma)$.
-We write $[X]$ for the class it represents in $A^j(Y(\Sigma))$.
+A codimension $j$ cycle in $Y(\Sigma)$ is a formal sum of codimension $j$ closed subvarieties, with integer coefficients, and we write $A^j(Y(\Sigma))$ for the Chow group of codimension $j$ cycles modulo rational equivalence.
+Let $X$ be a closed subscheme of pure codimension $j$ in $Y(\Sigma)$.
+We write $[X]$ for the class it represents in $A^j(Y(\Sigma))$; by definition, this is the sum over the irreducible components $Z$ of $X$ of the length of $X$ along $Z$ times the class $[Z]$.

 Intersection theory gives a natural ring structure on the direct sum